XronosSchedulingLtd/scheduleruserdocs/groups.rst

   you'll see a different set of names.

-Now I want to exclude the pupils who study French, so I type "Year 10 French pupils in the right hand box (for exclusions):
+Now I want to exclude the pupils who study French, so I type "Year 10 French pupils" in the right hand box (for exclusions):

 .. image:: groupstypingfrench.png
    :scale: 75%